Toxic (song): Cover versions

-The song was covered on the 2010 American series Glee episode "Britney/Brittany" by New Directions, in a Bob Fosse-inspired performance led by the character of Will Schuester.
+The song was covered on the 2010 American series Glee episode "Britney/Brittany" by New Directions, in a Bob Fosse-inspired performance led by the character of Will Schuester (Matthew Morrison).
 In the United States, their version debuted at number sixteen on the Hot 100 and sold 109,000 copies on its first week, according to Nielsen SoundScan.
 It also charted at number thirty-seven in Australia, fifteen in Canada, and seventeen in Ireland.
-The song was covered again in Glee episode "100" by Dianna Agron, Heather Morris, and Naya Rivera.
+The song was covered again in fifth season Glee episode "100" by Dianna Agron, Heather Morris, and Naya Rivera.

 Northern Irish singer-songwriter Juliet Turner covered "Toxic" for the 2004 covers compilation, Even Better Than the Real Thing Vol. 2.
-In 2005, American folk group Chapin Sisters recorded an acoustic cover of "Toxic", which was featured on PerezHilton.com and became one of the most requested songs of the year in KCRW.
+In 2005, American folk group Chapin Sisters recorded an acoustic cover of "Toxic", which was featured on PerezHilton.com and became one of the most requested songs of the year on KCRW.
 German country-rock band the BossHoss recorded a cover of "Toxic" for their debut album, Internashville Urban Hymns (2005).
 American rock duo Local H covered the song for their first live album, Alive '05 (2005).
 An instrumental rendition of the song was released by American surf rock band Monsters from Mars.
 Norwegian alternative rock band Hurra Torpedo covered "Toxic" in their fourth release, Kollossus of Makedonia (2006).
-English producer Mark Ronson recorded a hip hop cover of the song, featuring American singer-songwriter Tiggers and a posthumous verse from American rapper Ol' Dirty Bastard.
+English DJ and producer Mark Ronson recorded a hip hop cover of the song, featuring American singer-songwriter Tiggers and a posthumous verse from American rapper Ol' Dirty Bastard.
+Ronson's version was used in series four, episode five of British television show, Waterloo Road.
 It was included in his second studio album, Version (2007).

-English indie rock band Hard-Fi covered the song for the compilation album Radio 1 Established 1967 (2007).
+English indie rock band Hard-Fi covered the song for the compilation album Radio 1: Established 1967 (2007).
 The song was fused with the Clash's cover of "Brand New Cadillac".
 American musician Shawn Lee covered the song in the album Shawn Lee's Ping Pong Orchestra (2007).
 French-Israeli singer-songwriter Yael Naïm released a piano-driven version of the song in her eponymous debut album (2007).
-British electronic music group Metronomy's cover was described as "something out of a 'Weird Al' Yankovic polka medley, only not kidding."
+British electronic music group Metronomy's cover was described as "something out of a "Weird Al" Yankovic polka medley, only not kidding."
 Israeli pop singer Shiri Maimon recorded a version of "Toxic" in Hebrew.
 American comedy singer Richard Cheese recorded a cover for his eighth album, Viva la Vodka (2009).
-American post-hardcore band A Static Lullaby released a cover in the compilation album, Punk Goes Pop 2 (2009).
+American post-hardcore band A Static Lullaby released a cover in the compilation album, Punk Goes Pop Volume Two (2009).
 A music video was released, which featured different Spears look-alikes wearing iconic outfits from various music videos, such as "...Baby One More Time" and "Womanizer".